- Performance and fit

 A. Reputation

-One-to-one conversations with representatives of the DAAD’s global network and headquarters staff, which can be arranged through the KIWi hotline and ticket system, are a good opportunity to find out about the reputation of a foreign higher education institution.
-The DAAD provides further support for higher education institutions through the regional peer-to-peer events arranged by the KIWi, as well as country-specific services provided by the International DAAD Academy, which facilitates exchange with specific higher education institutions abroad.
+One-to-one conversations with representatives of the DAAD’s global network and headquarters staff, which can be arranged through the Centre for International Academic Cooperation hotline and ticket system, are a good opportunity to find out about the reputation of a foreign higher education institution.
+The DAAD provides further support for higher education institutions through the regional peer-to-peer events arranged by the Centre for International Academic Cooperation, as well as country-specific services provided by the International DAAD Academy, which facilitates exchange with specific higher education institutions abroad.

 In many cases cooperation comes about through professional contacts between individuals.
 Information contained in bibliometric databases may be referred to in order to assess individual research profiles.
 Examples of these are the databases of peer-reviewed literature Web of Science, Scopus and Dimensions, where full access is available on a paid-for basis.
 The DFG’s GEPRIS database offers another relevant source of information on individual and institutional research profiles.